Zhangerr/pyreddit/README.md

 pyreddit
 ========

-my own spin on the reddit api in python
+my own spin on the reddit api in python (just practice)

 initialize the api by creating a new Reddit object:
 ```python